 Foods That Fight Inflammation

-If you discover that some of the 10 food above are causing inflammation in your body, the good news is that you can fight this by incorporating the 10 foods below.
+If you discover that some foods are causing inflammation in your body, the good news is that you can fight this by incorporating the 10 foods below.
 Remember that inflammation is also caused by stress, lack of sleep, pollution, smoking, and lack of exercise (as mentioned below), so it isn’t just diet you need to focus on.
 Practice stress-reduction techniques, go to sleep earlier, quit smoking (if you do), and start walking if you’re not active.

 One of the best anti-inflammatory foods out there.
 It’s active ingredient, curcumin, inhibits the activity of COX-2 and 5-LOX, two enzymes involved in the inflammatory response.
 Curcumin also blocks inflammatory pathways and prevents inflammatory proteins from triggering pain and swelling.
 Add a turmeric latte to your daily routine using almond milk.